flyteorg/flyte/rsts/howto/authentication/index.rst

 Okta OpenID Connect
 -------------------

-Okta supports OpenIDConnect protocol as well as allows the creation of custom OAuth2 Authorization Servers allowing it to act as both the user and apps IdP.
+Okta supports OpenIDConnect protocol and the creation of custom OAuth2 Authorization Servers, allowing it to act as both the user and apps IdP.
-It offers better fine grained control on access policies, users' consent, and app management.
+It offers more detailed control on access policies, users' consent, and app management.

 1. If you don't already have an Okta account, sign up for one `here <https://developer.okta.com/signup/>`__.
 2. Create an app (choose Web for the platform) and OpenID Connect for the sign on method.